grantcurell/grantcurell.github.io/docs/Run VPN on OS10/README.md

 6. Run `sudo apt-get install -y openvpn vim `.
 I installed `vim` because I don't hate myself.
 7. I used [this script](./openvpn-install.sh) from [git.io/vpn](https://git.io/vpn) to install OpenVPN.
 Having done the entire thing manually before, I can tell you this saves a huge amount of time.
 8. To run the script run `wget https://git.io/vpn -O openvpn-install.sh && chmod +x openvpn-install.sh && ./openvpn-install.sh`
-   1. Fill in the options as needed.
+      1.Fill in the options as needed.
 9. I did find some things you have to tweak with their script.
 Perform the below to clean things up.
-   1. Run `vim /lib/systemd/system/openvpn@.service`.
+      1.Run `vim /lib/systemd/system/openvpn@.service`.
 Where it says `--config /etc/openvpn/%i.conf`, change that to `--config /etc/openvpn/%i/%i.conf`.
 For details on specifies work see [this post](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Specifiers).
 When you are done run `systemctl daemon-reload` to reload the systemd daemon.
-   2. If you used my version of the script then you do not need to do this.
+      2.If you used my version of the script then you do not need to do this.
 Otherwise you need to run `vim /etc/openvpn/server/server.conf` and you need to prepend `/etc/openvpn/server/` on several of the paths or the service won't start.
 See my config below:

                 local 192.168.32.1
                 port 1194